Hello, and welcome to my site. I'm Dave Gash, a Southern California-based technical publications

 After that, I returned to the business world, where the money was better and the hours shorter,

-but always had a weekend band.
+but have pretty much always had a weekend band.

 2003 brought me to California, and for nine years I performed as The Quimbys, a one-man classic rock show.

-and am a great fan of harmony groups like The Beatles, Three Dog Night, and The Eagles.
+I'm a great fan of harmony groups like The Beatles, Three Dog Night, and The Eagles.
 I've been the

 vocal arranger in several bands, and love to identify harmony parts, arrange them for the available voices,